-The Curative Petition in the Supreme Court of India: Innovation, Jurisprudence, and Practice
+Article 32 Writ Petition in the Supreme Court of India: Law, Procedure, and Complete Guide

 A comprehensive guide to Review Petitions in the Supreme Court of India under Article 137 and Order XLVII of the Supreme Court Rules, 2013.
 Explore constitutional foundations, grounds for review in civil and criminal matters, landmark cases such as Kamlesh Verma, Mohd.
 Arif, and Lily Thomas, procedural nuances, and practical drafting strategy for Advocates-on-Record and Litigants.